smartdevicelink/sdl_evolution/proposals/NNNN-SDL-System-Structure-for-MiddleLow-end-Class-Model-of-Powered-Two-Wheeler.md

 Regarding the SDL Proxy, a lightweight communication can be performed by incorporating a communication converter module for middle/low-end class.
 The exchange of information during the initial communication between SDL Core and Proxy will distinguish whether it is for middle/low-end class or not and then develop SDL apps with the same SDL Proxy.

 Note that this proposal is only a policy proposal.
-We will provide a separate proposal for function according to the use case of PTW after this proposal is approved.
+We will provide a separate proposal for function according to the use case of PTW after this proposal is accepted.

 ## Impact on existing code